paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-301-motor-vehicle-safety.md

 Pub.
 L. 104–287, § 6(f)(3), Oct.
 11, 1996, 110 Stat.
 3399, provided that the amendment made by that section is effective Dec.
 29, 1995.

 #### Effective Date of 1995 Amendment
 Amendment by Pub.
 L. 104–88 effective Jan.
 1, 1996, see section 2 of Pub.
-L. 104–88, set out as an Effective Date note under [section 701 of this title](./chapter-007-surface-transportation-board.md#section-701).
+L. 104–88, set out as an Effective Date note under [section 1301 of this title](./chapter-013-surface-transportation-board.md#section-1301).

 #### Effective Date of 1994 Amendment
 Amendment by Pub.
 L. 103–429 effective July 5, 1994, see section 9 of Pub.
 L. 103–429, set out as a note under [section 321 of this title](./chapter-003-general-duties-and-powers.md#section-321).

 #### Public Availability of Recall Information
 Pub.
 L. 112–141, div.
 C, title I, § 31301, July 6, 2012, 126 Stat.
-763, provided that: “(a) Vehicle Recall Information.—Not later than 1 year after the date of enactment of this Act [see section 3(a), (b) of Pub.
+763, as amended by Pub.
+L. 114–94, div.
+B, title XXIV, § 24103(c), Dec.
+4, 2015, 129 Stat.
+1702, provided that: “(a) Vehicle Recall Information.—Not later than 1 year after the date of enactment of this Act [see section 3(a), (b) of Pub.
 L. 112–141, set out as Effective and Termination Dates of 2012 Amendment notes under [section 101 of Title 23](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section101&num=0&edition=prelim), Highways], the Secretary [of Transportation] shall require that motor vehicle safety recall information—“(1) be available to the public on the Internet; “(2) be searchable by vehicle make and model and vehicle identification number; “(3) be in a format that preserves consumer privacy; and “(4) includes [sic] information about each recall that has not been completed for each vehicle. “(b) Rulemaking.—The Secretary may initiate a rulemaking proceeding to require each manufacturer to provide the information described in subsection (a), with respect to that manufacturer’s motor vehicles, on a publicly accessible Internet website.
-Any rules promulgated under this subsection—“(1) shall limit the information that must be made available under this section to include only those recalls issued not more than 15 years prior to the date of enactment of this Act; “(2) may require information under paragraph (1) to be provided to a dealer or an owner of a vehicle at no charge; and “(3) shall permit a manufacturer a reasonable period of time after receiving information from a dealer with respect to a vehicle to update the information about the vehicle on the publicly accessible Internet website. “(c) Promotion of Public Awareness.—The Secretary, in consultation with the heads of other relevant agencies, shall promote consumer awareness of the information made available to the public pursuant to this section.”
+Any rules promulgated under this subsection—“(1) shall limit the information that must be made available under this section to include only those recalls issued not more than 15 years prior to the date of enactment of this Act; “(2) may require information under paragraph (1) to be provided to a dealer or an owner of a vehicle at no charge; and “(3) shall permit a manufacturer a reasonable period of time after receiving information from a dealer with respect to a vehicle to update the information about the vehicle on the publicly accessible Internet website. “(c) Promotion of Public Awareness.—The Secretary shall improve public awareness of safety recall information made publicly available by periodically updating the method of conveying that information to consumers, dealers, and manufacturers, such as through public service announcements.”

 <a id="section-30167"></a>